 Bob Stewart: It would be a shame if our defence and security services were not fully a part of the Galileo system, but we can get around that.
 We have a world-beating, world-class space technology industry in our country.
 Does the Minister agree that, if that industry were not involved in the Galileo project, the project would be the poorer for its non-involvement?

 Bob Stewart: I know West Wittering; it is a fabulous beach.
 Knowing it quite well, I wonder how the heck it and the saltmarshes can be protected.
 The area is so big, and the whole of my hon.
 Friend’s constituency is quite low lying.
 With rising sea levels, I do not see how we can do much about it.

 Bob Stewart: My back is hurting so it takes me a while to get up.
 Is that channel dredged to ensure that it works all the time?

-Bob Stewart: Will the hon.
-Gentleman give way?
+Bob Stewart: Will the right hon.
+Lady give way on that point?

 Bob Stewart: I know that Government policy and Labour party policy is a two-state solution, but I am increasingly concerned about how that could work practically on the ground.
 That makes me think we will have to find another way—perhaps a one-state solution, with everyone equal.
 I do not know, but the two-state solution becomes increasingly impossible as those tentacles of settlements go into...